huntdatacenter/docs/docs/coordination/agreements/downloads.md

 - **Place/date**: State the place where your lab leader signed the order and the date when the order was signed.

-- **Lab leader**: This is the field for the signature of your lab leader.
-For compliance purposes, lab coordinators or lab users are not authorized to sign this form.
+- **Data space leader**: This is the field for the signature of your lab leader.
+Data space compliance officers may sign this field as well.

 - **Place/date**: State the place where your uploader signed the order and the date when the order was signed.